1991–92 Seton Hall Pirates men's basketball team

 The 1991–92 Seton Hall Pirates men's basketball team represented Seton Hall University during the 1991–92 NCAA men's college basketball season.
-The Pirates were led by tenth year head coach P.J.
+The Pirates were led by tenth-year head coach P.J.
 Carlesimo.
-They would finish with an overall record of 23–9 (12–6 Big East).
-Seton Hall would grab an at large bid in the 1992 NCAA Tournament.
-As a #4 seed the Pirates would open with victories over LaSalle and Missouri.
-In the Sweet Sixteen, Seton Hall would fall to the eventual National Champions Duke 81–69.
+They finished with an overall record of 23–9 (12–6 Big East).
+Seton Hall grabbed an at-large bid to the 1992 NCAA Tournament.
+As a #4 seed, the Pirates opened with victories over LaSalle and Missouri.
+In the Sweet Sixteen, Seton Hall fell to the eventual National Champions Duke 81–69.